-Check here if your institution's 2009-2 date (i.e., month/day) when your institution, required fees, a academic year.
-A full academic year reequated to two semesters or trimesters, defined as double occupancy and 19 m that all full-time students must pay that include optional fees (e.g., parking, lab uired fees, room and board nd room and board for a full-ting fers to the period of time general three quarters, or the period conteals per week or the maximum at are not included in tuition (e.g. boratory use). c year costs will be available: ne undergraduate student for the ally extending from September to the ally extending from September to the ally extending from September to the series of the series FULL 2009-2010 o June; usually Room and board is le only charges ~ ~ NC OTE: Charges below refle FIRST-YEAR UNDERGRADUATES PRIVATE INSTITUTIONS: 37,510 37,510 PUBLIC INSTITUTIONS In-district: In-state (out-of-district): Out-of-state: NONRESIDENT ALIENS: REQUIRED FEES: 350 350 ROOM AND BOARD: (on-campus) ROOM ONLY: (on-campus) 6,018 6,018 BOARD ONLY: (on-campus meal plan) 5,722 5,722 Comprehensive tuition/room/board vide separate tuition/room/boar d/fees): G2.
-Number of credits per term a studen Note that these are Swarthmore "cours G3.
-Do tuition and fees vary by year of st G4.
-If tuition and fees vary by undergrad No No
+Lis aca equ det tha st the typical tuition, required fees, and ademic year.
+A full academic year restated to two semesters or trimesters, fined as double occupancy and 19 metall full-time students must pay that belude optional fees (e.g., parking, lab nd room and board for a full-time fers to the period of time general three quarters, or the period coverals per week or the maximum is are not included in tuition (e.g. ally extending from September of the vered by a four-one-four plan.
+It meal plan.
+Required fees including the plan, health, or activity to June; usually Room and board is de only charges

+FIRST-YEAR UNDERGRADUATES

+PRIVATE INSTITUTIONS: 39,260 39,260

+PUBLIC INSTITUTIONS In-district:

+In-state (out-of-district):

+Out-of-state:

+NONRESIDENT ALIENS:

+REQUIRED FEES: 340 340

+ROOM AND BOARD: (on-campus)

+ROOM ONLY: (on-campus) 6,100 6,100

+BOARD ONLY: (on-campus meal plan) 5,800 5,800

+Comprehensive tuition/room/board Other fee (if your college cannot pro vide separate tuition/room/boar d/fees):

+ımber of credits per term a studen ime tuition 3_minimum e required for a Bachelor's Degr